C2MA-workshop/c2ma-docs/README.md

 Click on [https://ibm.biz/COP26-workshop-2021](https://ibm.biz/COP26-workshop-2021)

 Fill in Account information, email and other information as required.
 You will receive a verification code to the email you specified.
-Note that this code is only valide for 30 minutes.
+Note that this code is only valid for 30 minutes.

 Enter the Verification code and then an Personal Information (like password and country).